WangXuan95/TinyLZMA/README.md

 #### About LZMA

-[LZMA](https://www.7-zip.org/sdk.html) is a lossless data compression algorithm with higher compression ratio than GZIP, BZIP, and ZSTD.
+[LZMA](https://www.7-zip.org/sdk.html) is a lossless data compression algorithm with higher compression ratio than LZ4, GZIP, BZIP, and ZSTD.
 Several archive container formats supports LZMA:

 - ".lzma" is a very simple format to contain LZMA, which is legacy and gradually replaced by ".xz" format.
 - ".7z" and ".xz" format, whose default compression method is LZMA.

-- ".zip" format also supports LZMA, although the default compression method of ".zip" is [Deflate](https://www.rfc-editor.org/rfc/rfc1951).
+#### About ZIP

+[ZIP](https://docs.fileformat.com/compression/zip/) is not a data compression algorithm, but a container format that supports file packaging and compressing by many compression algorithms.

+This code supports compress a file to ZIP container by deflate algorithm or LZMA algorithm.